jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** Reflection is relatively expensive.
 **Solution:** Avoid to use reflection.
 Use the non-reflective, explicit way, see equals and hashCode section below.
-**perf-code-check:** prototype ready, hits on EqualsBuilder.reflectionEquals and HashCodeBuilder.reflectionHashCode of Apache commons lang.
+**Rule name:** prototype ready, hits on EqualsBuilder.reflectionEquals and HashCodeBuilder.reflectionHashCode of Apache commons lang.

 Thread unsafety and lock contention
 -----------------------------------